 Each community is responsible for forming their own policies around issues listed below.
 If the community is unable to agree upon standards, the following descriptions will be used as the policy.

 Students are free to display posters and other personal possessions within their assigned rooms and doors.
-However, possession or displays that are inconsistent with community standards or that could be construed to create a hostile environment cannot be displayed in general view of the public.
-Decorations in question must be removed if deemed to create a hostile or threatening environment or create an atmosphere that is inconsistent with community standards and a safe, respectful learning environment.
+Possession or displays that are inconsistent with community standards or that could be construed as creating a hostile environment cannot be displayed in general view of the public.
+Decorations in question must be removed if deemed to create a hostile or threatening environment, or to create an atmosphere that is inconsistent with community standards and a safe, respectful learning environment.

 Noise and Quiet Hours

 Residents are expected to be courteous about the noise they create at all times.
-Quiet hours are from midnight to 10 a.m. every day.
+Quiet hours are from 10 p.m. to 10 a.m.
+Sunday through Thursday, and midnight to 10 a.m.
+Friday and Saturday.
 During finals week, quiet hours will be extended to 24 hours a day beginning on the last day of classes until exam week is over.

 A noxious odor is any aroma of such intensity that it becomes apparent to others.
 Any odor can become noxious or offensive when it is too strong.
 Examples include, but are not limited to body odor, smoke, incense, perfume, air freshening spray, spoiled foods, garbage or dirty laundry.
 When a noxious odor can be localized to a particular room, the resident(s) and/or guests are responsible for taking immediate corrective action.